 Click on the link for a downloadable pdf for our grant conditions: nmct_grant_conditions.pdf

-The Trustees encourage all successful applicants to publicise their projects and the NMCT's support – in displays, websites, blogs, newsletters and through the media as appropriate – this helps raise awareness to the Trust and the support that it offers.
+The Trustees encourage all successful applicants to publicise their projects and the NMCT's support – in displays, websites, social media, blogs, newsletters and through the media as appropriate – this helps raise awareness to the Trust and the support that it offers.